-Independent Chairman
+Independent Chair

-The principal role of the Chairman is to provide leadership to the Board, to ensure the Board works effectively and discharges its responsibilities, and to encourage a culture of openness, debate, performance and collegiality.
-The Board's policy is that the Chairman ought not be the same person as the Managing Director to ensure there is effective Board oversight of management's activities.
+The principal role of the Chair is to provide leadership to the Board, to ensure the Board works effectively and discharges its responsibilities, and to encourage a culture of openness, debate, performance and collegiality.
+The Board Charter requires that the Chair must not be the same person as the Managing Director to ensure there is effective Board oversight of management's activities.

-The Chairman:
+The Chair: